Master of Divinity

 *Charges are non-refundable

-The Master of Divinity degree program is designed to be completed in three (3) years.
-The curriculum emerges from the Seminary’s identity as one founded in the New Thought Christian community of the Universal Foundation for Better Living.
-It aims to lead students to a new understanding of the place of New Thought Christianity as the mystical tradition of Christianity and its relationship to the teaching of Jesus.
-Classes offered in this area are available as electives to those students not associated with the New Thought Christian Movement.
+The curriculum emerges from the Seminary’s identity as one founded in the New Thought Christian community of the UFBL.
+It aims to lead students to a new understanding of the place of New Thought Christianity as the mystical tradition of Christianity and its relationship to the teachings of Jesus.

 "My experience as a student of the Johnnie Colemon Theological Seminary has been one of intellectual, spiritual and personal growth.
 I am grateful to have the opportunity of being among the first group of students to enroll and to be taught by such wonderful and knowledgeable professors."